ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 with the phrase :guilabel:`PRESS ESC TO OPEN DIALOG` at the top left, while purple guide lines will track the mouse with a crosshair cursor as in Figure 1.

-In Alyvix Designer, the color of the guide lines indicates whether you are working with the first, second, or third object definition.
+In Alyvix Designer, the color of the guide lines indicates whether you are working with the first (purple), second (green), or third (blue) object definition.

 .. sidebar:: Fig. 2:  The Designer Interface